Small 6 Inch Funfetti Cake

 I actually have a lot of emotion about this, but I’m not ready to share that, if ever.
 Which is another mark against me – you’re supposed to overshare in blogging, yet I want to keep stuff private.

-I want to post pretty photos about recipes and tell you how to make them, not tell you about how lonely some nights get or how I don’t know how to write a 5 year plan because I don’t know where I want to be in 5 years.
+I want to post pretty photos about desserts for two and tell you how to make them, not tell you about how lonely some nights get or how I don’t know how to write a 5 year plan because I don’t know where I want to be in 5 years.

-And before I finally get to the recipe, I want to say thank you.
+And before I finally get to the funfetti cake recipe, I want to say thank you.
 I feel like I never say it enough.

 You have such a huge impact on my life.
 With every click, like, and comment, you help me out in a big way.
 I wouldn’t be here if you weren’t making my recipes.

-I grew up with the box mix, so naturally I had to make it from scratch without cake mix.
+I grew up with the Funfetti box mix, so naturally I had to make funfetti cake from scratch without cake mix.

-Whether you’re celebrating an occasion or having a really rough week and need some cake to cheer you up, this Small 6 Inch Funfetti Cake is the perfect size for two people.
+Whether you’re looking for a birthday cake for two, a birthday smash cake, or just having a really rough week and need some cake to cheer you up, this homemade funfetti cake is the perfect size for small households.

 What is funfetti cake?

-Let’s talk about what funfetti cake is.
-Sometimes called confetti cake, it’s a small vanilla cake with sprinkles stirred into the cake batter and tastes like butter and vanilla.
+Let’s talk about what funfetti cake is!
+Sometimes called confetti cake, funfetti cake is a small vanilla cake with sprinkles stirred into the cake batter and tastes like butter and vanilla.

 Sometimes a funfetti cake is a white cake with sprinkles.
 Sometimes it’s a yellow cake with sprinkles.
 It really depends on what you want to eat.